Skip to main content

 Asset Purchase Agreement (UK)

-Create a comprehensive UK Asset Purchase Agreement for the acquisition of business assets in England and Wales.
+Create a detailed UK Asset Purchase Agreement for the acquisition of business assets in England and Wales.
 Covers Companies Act 2006, TUPE Regulations 2006 for employee transfers, Transfer of a Going Concern (TOGC) VAT treatment, Taxation of Chargeable Gains Act 1992, seller warranties, completion accounts, price apportionment, and post-completion restrictions.
 Suitable for SME acquisitions and business asset sales.

 Service Agreement (UK)

-Create a comprehensive UK service agreement governed by the laws of England and Wales.
+Create a detailed UK service agreement governed by the laws of England and Wales.
 Covers the Consumer Rights Act 2015, Supply of Goods and Services Act 1982, Late Payment of Commercial Debts (Interest) Act 1998, UK GDPR, IR35, VAT, intellectual property, and confidentiality.
 Suitable for consultants, freelancers, agencies, and businesses of all sizes.

 Bill of Sale (England & Wales)